 Missouri Reciprocal Tuition Agreement

-Students who are residents of Missouri, successfully complete our program and are accepted into the K-State program, will automatically receive the Missouri Reciprocal Tuition Agreement for Kansas in‑state tuition at K-State.
+Students who are residents of Missouri, successfully complete our program and are accepted into the K-State program, will automatically receive the Missouri Reciprocal Tuition Agreement for Kansas in‑state tuition at K-State through school year 2025-26.

 Missouri Midwest Exchange